Bicep Tendonitis

 Causes of Biceps Tendonitis

-Biceps tendonitis is often caused by repetitive movement and often occurs in sports such as golf, tennis, swimming, and baseball.
-It can also be caused by a sudden heavy load such as when lifting heavy objects during weightlifting or manual labor.
-Bicep tendinitis becomes more likely in older people, as your tendons weaken through everyday wear and tear.
+Biceps tendonitis is often caused by repetitive movement.
+It frequently occurs in sports such as golf, tennis, swimming, and baseball.
+It can also occur when lifting heavy objects during weightlifting or manual labor.

-Shoulder pain has several different causes, so if you’re suffering from any of the symptoms above you should visit an orthopedic surgeon.
-Your orthopedist will examine the shoulder joint to look for weakness, range of movement, and signs of shoulder instability.
+Shoulder pain has several different causes that can mimic each other.
+If you’re suffering from any of the symptoms above you should visit an orthopedic surgeon.
+Your orthopedist will examine the shoulder joint to look for:

-When you visit us at Resilience Orthopedics, Dr. Mehta will order appropriate imaging such as an x-ray, ultrasound, and/or MRI to determine the cause of your pain.
+When you visit us at Resilience Orthopedics, Dr. Mehta will order appropriate imaging.
+This might include an x-ray, ultrasound, and/or MRI to determine the cause of your pain.

-- X-rays will look at the bones and assess for signs of shoulder arthritis and other shoulder problems
+X-rays look at the bones and assess for signs of shoulder arthritis and other problems.
+Ultrasound and MRI take a closer look at the joint such as its muscles, tendons, and cartilage.

 The good news is that, for most cases of bicep tendonitis, treatment is simple.
 You must see an orthopedic doctor for treatment as early as possible.
-Delay in treatment can increase the recovery time for biceps tendonitis and there’s a chance of complete biceps rupture.
+Delay in treatment can increase the recovery time for biceps tendonitis.
+There’s also a chance of complete biceps rupture.
 In both cases, you will require more intensive treatment and sometimes shoulder surgery.

 Simple measures for biceps tendonitis include: